stealjs/steal-tools/doc/types/export-object.md

   @option {Boolean} [quiet=false] No logging.
 Defaults to `false`.

-@option {Object<String,steal-tools.exporter.output>} outputs Configures output files to be written.
+@option {Object<String,steal-tools.export.output>} outputs Configures output files to be written.

 @body

 ## Use

-Each ExporterObject task is configured by three values:
+Each ExportObject task is configured by three values:

- - system - describes the [System.config] values used to load modules, this is passed to [steal-tools.pluginifier].
+ - system - describes the [System.config] values used to load modules, this is passed to [steal-tools.transformImport].
  - options - configures special behavior of the loader such as logging.
  - outputs - configures the modules that should be written out, how they should be written out, and where they should be written.